burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 ## Why Copy?

-If we look at the definition of NDVI index, we can decide there is no reason for scalling or normalizing those values.
+If we look at the definition of the NDVI index, we can decide there is no reason for scalling or normalizing those values.
 NDVI values are already in **<-1, 1>** range.
 Sometimes we might want to copy values directly like that.
 Especially when original values are within the same order of magnitude as our normalized features.
 It might be <0,2> or <1,4>, but it shouldn't cause a problem for the model.

 ## The code